 A great way to see the city and learn more about it is to take a tour.
 This is especially a great option if you have limited time in Santiago because you’ll have a knowledgeable guide showing you some of the city highlights in a short time span.

 There are various biking tours and free walking tours that will take you on a guided excursion through the city.
-Some of these tour companies also offer varying itineraries, allowing attendees to pick tours with differing highlights, including markets, street art, historic points, and more.
+Some of these tour companies also offer varying itineraries, allowing attendees to pick tours with differing highlights, such as markets, street art, historic points, and more.
 If you’d rather go at your own pace, check out these self-guided tours from GPSmyCity.

 4. Visit the Plaza de Armas

 During our travels through South America, we tried to see the Plaza de Armas in all the cities we visited.
-We always enjoy the pretty plaza setting, unique architecture, and seeing families, vendors, and tourists, go about their day.
+We always enjoy the pretty plaza setting, unique architecture, and seeing families, vendors, and others, go about their day.

 The Plaza de Armas in Santiago was built in the mid-1500s.
 Today, the historic buildings surrounding the square sit among the much more modern buildings and towering skyscrapers.
 Once at the Plaza de Armas, visitors can stroll through the cathedral, visit the National History Museum, admire the work of local artists and musicians, wander the shops lining the square, and have a treat from one of the street vendors or cafés.